abbeyperini/100-days-of-code/log.md

 ### Day 30: October 24, Saturday

 **Today's Progress**: Following an Udemy course, set up my first PostgreSQL database, learned some basic commands, and then used pg-promise to connect to the database in a Node server and console log the database object.

+### Day 31: October 25, Sunday

+**Today's Progress**: Following an Udemy course, went through CRUD operations using pg-promise connecting to a PostgreSQL database.